History of Religion

 - Sikhism teaches that egoism is harmful, and can be overcome by serving humanity (e.g., through charity).
-It also prohibits cutting hair, intoxination, superstition, material obsession, sacrifice of creatures, non-family-oriented living, bragging, priests, and extramartial relations are all prohibited.
+It also prohibits cutting hair, intoxination, superstition, material obsession, sacrifice of creatures, non-family-oriented living, bragging, priests, and extramartial relations.

 ScriptureThe main scripture of Sikhism is the Guru Granth Sahib.
-It is a book written by the Guru Arjan in 1604, and can be found online.
+It is a book written by the Guru Arjan in 1604, and can be found online in English.
 There are some other scriptures, but these are not universally acknowledged among Sikhs.

 East Asian Religions